-Both schemes are planned to come into force from April 2019, although the details are still to be developed, and we anticipate that the new arrangement will be in place by April 2019.
+Both schemes are planned to come into force from April 2019, although the details are still to be finalised.
 In the meantime, it is imperative that you maintain your existing membership to ensure that you have appropriate and adequate indemnity in place.

 Campaigning for you

-We have been absolutely clear that GPs should not have to shoulder any additional financial burden as a result of the Government’s decision to amend the PIDR, and have consistently pushed the Government to put the interests of GPs first.
+We have been absolutely clear that GPs should not have to shoulder any additional financial burden as a result of the UK Government’s decision to amend the PIDR, and have consistently pushed for the interests of GPs to be put first.

 We know you’ll have questions

 We know that you will have questions, so we have included some Q&As to help provide you with more information.
 We have also provided some case studies to illustrate the effect that the PIDR change is having on the cost of clinical negligence claims.
 Please see below for links to these.